 Yes you can.
 You can instead make this cake as a 2 layer 8 inch (20 cm) cake.
 You can also just use whatever you have available, just be sure to check the cakes as they are cooking and cook until a skewer when inserted into the centre of the cake comes out clean, rather than just based on a time.

 Yes you can.
 It would probably yield about 18 cupcakes and cooking time would need to be reduced to closer to 20 minutes.
-Otherwise you can try my vegan chocolate cupcakes recipe instead – this is one of my all time favourite cupcake recipes!
+Otherwise you can try my vegan chocolate cupcakes recipe instead which is one of my all time favourite cupcake recipes!

 Vegan Red Velvet Cake